 Season Ticket Account Reps and Support

-I came into the season ticket arrangement expecting very little in the way of personalized experience and that’s what I received.
+I came into the season ticket arrangement expecting very little in the way of a personalized experience, and that’s what I received.
 There’s a ton of attention paid to closing the sale, incessant text messages and emails.
 But once you’re in, you are forgotten.
 Early in the season, when the experience was new to me and COVID was still throwing a monkey wrench into scheduling, I found I’d have to make multiple advances in order to get a response.
 I have no idea how these account reps are paid and what their motivation is, so no blame on them.
 But their jobs do feel similar to car dealers who are just trying to move vehicles off the lot.
 No one needs the red carpet rolled out, but a little sense of care/community would go a long way.
 And did I mention the MLB Ballpark Tickets app needs a facelift?!

 So Are Season Tickets Worth It